-My preference is using the word processor arrangement because like writing a blog article, it is much easier for me to go through and edit, add more content, and archive by date.
+My preference is using the Word doc arrangement because like writing a blog article, it’s much easier for me to go through and edit, add more content, and archive by date.

 In the end, we are the sum of our experiences.

 If we forget large swathes of our lives, then we are quite literally forgetting who we are.
 Recording your experiences is nothing but positive both presently and in the future.